 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the history degree levels they offer.

-American Public University System is one of the best schools in the country for getting a degree in history.
-Located in the fringe town of Charles Town, American Military University is a private for-profit university with a very large student population.
-A Best Colleges rank of #144 out of 2,217 colleges nationwide means American Military University is a great university overall.
+American Public University System is one of the finest schools in the country for getting a degree in history.
+Located in the town of Charles Town, American Military University is a private for-profit university with a fairly large student population.

-It is hard to beat West Virginia University if you wish to pursue a degree in history.
-Located in the small city of Morgantown, WVU is a public university with a fairly large student population.
-A Best Colleges rank of #513 out of 2,217 schools nationwide means WVU is a great university overall.
+It is hard to beat West Virginia University if you want to pursue a degree in history.
+Located in the city of Morgantown, WVU is a public university with a fairly large student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.